anonymous6291/encryptor/gui/linux/README.md

 # Requirements
 * JDK-23
 # Note
-* It also requires "Encryptor-No-Console" to perform the tasks.
+* It also requires "Encryptor-No-Console" in the same directory to perform the tasks.